Jerk chicken chili: What’s the secret weapon that makes this chicken chili so completely addicting?

 The Secret Weapon of this Jerk Chicken Chili

 The cinnamon brings flavors of the Middle East and North Africa and infused with some heat from the jalapeños and chili powder, you’ve got an incredible chili that makes me want to hop on a cruise ship and head towards the Caribbean.
 I love that there’s lots of shredded chicken in this chili and I love even more that I didn’t have to cook the chicken.
+Though you could certainly use leftover roast chicken if you have some!

 Yep, take the easy way for this dish and pick up a cooked roaster from your grocery store!
 The most laborious part of the whole dish is picking the chicken but I certainly don’t mind doing so when someone else cooked it for me!